markus7017/myfiles/shelly/doc/UseCaseSmartRoller.md

 ![](images/uiroller_1.png)   ![](images/uiroller_2.png)   ![](images/uiroller_3.png)   ![](images/uiroller_4.png)

-There are some settings required to prepare you Shelly for this use case.
+There are some settings required to prepare your Shelly for this use case.
 - Open the Web UI simply by launching 'http://&lt;shelly ip&gt; in the browser, this opens the device's UI
 - Go to Settings:DEVICE TYPE and select Roller-Shutter
 - POWER ON PARAMETERS: "STOP" will make sure that the roller doesn't start moving on a power failure recovery